SEAbdulbasit/ChatGPT-Plugin/README.md

 To use the plugin, simply open the ChatGPT tool window and start chatting with GPT-3.
 You can ask any questions or provide any input that you would normally provide when using GPT-3 in a web browser.

+Note: This plugin uses WebView to load the ChatGPT website within the plugin interface.

 ## License

 This plugin is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for more information.